beeware/batavia/docs/community/documentation.rst

     $ make html

-The output of the file should be in the _static folder.
+The output of the file should be in the _build folder.
 Check for any errors and, if possible, fix them.
 Open the file you changed in the browser.